Showing posts with label mooresville. Show all posts

 We drank a cup of punch and helped ourselves to the finger food.

-On the walls were hung paintings of family members that had once gracefully walked in the rooms of this mansion, and a painting of the mansion was sitting on an easel.
+On the walls were paintings of family members who had once gracefully walked through the rooms of this Mansion, and a painting of the Mansion was sitting on an easel.

 Finger foods